-This page was last updated on March 4, 2008 and may contain language which is now outdated.
+This page was created in 1998 and may contain language which is now outdated.

 "If you ask whether they agree to move from the area, of course they agree – because they are being forced with a gun."